geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 * Embedded posts in the feed
  * Youtube URL detection
+ * Embedded video
  * Quote embedded
  * Link reference (embedded card)
 * App Password for a more secure connection
 * Cache for a more performant display and avoid BlueSky request limitations
 * Dark/Light mode (by default is system/user choice)
 * Lots of options in the display of your profile banner

-Not yet supported:
-* Galleries of images
+* Gallery of images

 == Installation ==